 A priority at the Academy is for students to pursue worthwhile post-secondary options.
-We support this effort not only through a broad liberal arts education, but also through the direct services of a College Counselor and a robust college counseling program.
-Since there are over 3,000 colleges and universities in America that differ in type, such as public or private, secular or religious, liberal arts or technology institutes, we recognize that guidance is needed during this important transition in a s student's life.
+The Academy supports this effort not only through a broad liberal arts education, but also through the direct services of a College Counselor and a robust college counseling program.
+Since there are over 3,000 colleges and universities in America that differ in type, such as public or private, secular, or religious, liberal arts or technology institutes, the Academy recognizes that guidance is needed during this important transition in a s student's life.